lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 NAND gates.
 In that case the client may not have the compute or the permission to run the program locally.
-Instead they can offload the computation to an untrusted server using the approach in the code snippet above, where the `homomorphic_nand` function is used by the server to evaluate all of the NAND gates in the complex circuit.
+Instead they can offload the computation to an untrusted server using the approach in the code snippet above, where the `homomorphic_nand` function is used by the server to evaluate each of the NAND gates in the complex circuit.

 The goal of this post is to implement `generate_key`, `encrypt`, `decrypt` and